Lancaster House: In popular culture

 Winston Churchill commented that towards the end of the 19th century, "glittering parties at Lansdowne House, Devonshire House or Stafford House (Lancaster House) comprised all the elements which made a gay and splendid social circle in close relation to the business of Parliament, the hierarchies of the Army and Navy, and the policy of the State."

 Lancaster House has been used extensively as a filming location.
 It has stood in for Buckingham Palace at least six times in film and television: for the comedy film King Ralph (1991), the mystery adventure film National Treasure: Book of Secrets (2007), the historical drama film The Young Victoria (2009), the historical drama film The King's Speech (2010), and the 2013 Christmas special for Downton Abbey, when Rose is presented to the King and Queen during the London Season.
-Lancaster House reprised its role as Buckingham Palace for the Netflix series The Crown.
-The interior was used to represent the Winter Palace in Saint Petersburg for the 1981 film Reds.
-It also appears as the house of Lady Bracknell in the comedy of manners film The Importance of Being Earnest (2002), and as the site of a masquerade ball in the Merchant-Ivory film The Golden Bowl (2000).
+Lancaster House reprised its role as Buckingham Palace for the Netflix series The Crown and as the site of a masquerade ball in the Merchant-Ivory film The Golden Bowl (2000).